lemlac/mulem/docs/reference.md

 1. Start with 3 quotation marks `"""` + a new-line.
 2. Start each line with a single quotation mark `"`.
-3. Close with 3 qutation marks `"""` on the last line.
+3. Close with 3 quotation marks `"""` on the last line.

 Whitespace before the starting quotation mark `"` on each line will be ignored.
 If the next line starts with anything other than a `"` before the string is closed, then it's a syntax error.
 Each starting `"` needs to be at the same indentation.
 Whitespace before the `"` is not insterted into the string.